 Inclusion: People with different lived experiences have different needs that are recognized, welcomed, and accommodated to facilitate their contributions.

-Equity: Everyone has what they need to be successful, according to their own definition of success.
+Equity: Everyone has what they need to be successful, recognizing historic and present disparities.

 Who Needs Equitable Water Systems

 To perform our work in an equitable way, we need to recognize who lacks privilege in water systems by looking at group memberships and understand the ways in which they lack privilege:

 Under-resourced Community Members: For the purposes of this work, under-resourced community members include (but may not be limited to) people who self-identify with one or more of the following group memberships:

 |Group Membership||Water-specific equity considerations and antidotes|

 |Low-income||Most likely to be targeted for development, gentrified, then displaced.
 More likely to have difficulty paying their utility bills, which can lead to losing their children to state custody (after the water is turned off) and/or houselessness.

 |People of Color (POC)||POC communities often located in places where access to clean air, water, and/or land is limited as a result of historic redlining and bias in the banking and loan industry.
 Historic and present disinvestment in POC dominated neighborhoods may result in limited or no access to a public piping network, making water and sanitation management more expensive.
 Income disparities on a national level exist.

 |Lesbian, Gay, Bisexual, Queer||Income disparities on a national level exist.

 |Transgender & non-gender||Access to sanitation is a safety issue when someone else decides they’re not in the “right” bathroom.
 Income disparities on a national level exist (e.g. “One study found that the average earnings of transgender women workers fall by nearly one-third after transition“).